Addleo/Vowel_Counter/README.md

 # Vowel_Counter
-A Javascript program to count vowel in a word made for the Slothe Bytes weekly challenge
+A Javascript program to count vowels in a word made for the Slothe Bytes weekly challenge